CopernicaMarketingSoftware/Documentation/Mailerq/5.2/introduction.md

 # Getting started with MailerQ 5.2

-MailerQ runs on Linux, so [you need a Linux server or Linux computer](system-dependencies) to run MailerQ.
+MailerQ runs on Linux.
 To get MailerQ up and running on your own computer or on a server you need to take a couple of simple steps:

 * Download and install MailerQ